vsukhor/utils/README.md

 #  utils
 A library of loosely related constructs of general use.
-Intended mainly for the use in other ropositories in this collection.
+Intended mainly for the use in other repositories in this collection.

 ## Overview